dseichter/VATValidation/README.md

 ### Batch Validation

 Export your master data into a file (JSON, XLSX or CSV) format and check them completly.
+The codepage should be UTF-8.

 ![batch validation](images/batch.png "VAT Validation Batch Processing")